 3) Whisk together the flavor building ingredients

-In another medium mixing bowl whisk together the sugar, canola oil, vanilla extract and salt.
+In another medium mixing bowl whisk together the sugar, vegetable oil, vanilla extract and salt.
 Whisk in the non-dairy milk apple cider vinegar mixture from step 1 until well incorporated.

 4) Whisk the cupcake batter together